 Cons of Beach 4 Tide Pools

-- You need to use a rope to assist you descending some rocks to get on to the beach.
-Not possible or very difficult if you have mobility issues.
+- You need to use a rope to assist you descending some rocks to get on to the beach.ย This is not possible or very difficult if you have mobility issues.

 Rialto Beach is the most accessible beach on the Olympic Peninsula, although you need to walk along the beach to get to the tide pools.